Flossie Wong-Staal: HIV cloning

 Her postdoctoral work continued until 1973, when she moved to Bethesda, Maryland, to work for Robert Gallo at the National Cancer Institute (NCI).
 At the institute, Wong-Staal began her research into retroviruses.
 Two years later, Wong-Staal became the first researcher to clone HIV.
 She also completed genetic mapping of the virus which made it possible to develop HIV tests.
 This led to the first genetic map of the virus, which aided in the development of blood tests for HIV.
+Wong-Staal also provided the molecular biology necessary for the second-generation blood test for HIV, which detected the virus through its genome rather than through antibodies.
+This advance enabled the large-scale screening of donated blood, preventing transmission through blood transfusions.

 Research

 In the late 1970s, Wong-Staal's team, alongside Dr. Gallo, conducted research on the human retrovirus, human T cell leukemia virus (HTLV), and determined that it was the causative agent in human adult T cell leukemia.
 Her team specifically studied the molecular virology of HTLV-1 by examining its transcriptional activators and posttranslational regulators.
 This discovery was significant in the study of human retroviruses as there was prior debate as to whether retroviruses could cause human disease.

 In 1990, Wong-Staal was recruited from NCI to the University of California, San Diego (UCSD), where she started the Center for AIDS Research.
 Wong-Staal continued her research into HIV/AIDS at UCSD.
 Wong-Staal's research focused on gene therapy, using a ribozyme "molecular knife" to repress HIV in stem cells.
 The protocol she developed was the second to be funded by the United States government.
 In 1990 a team of researchers led by Wong-Staal studied the effects that the Tat protein within the viral strain HIV-1 would have on the growth of cells found within Kaposi's sarcoma lesions commonly found in AIDS patients.

 The team of researchers performed tests on a variety of cells that carried the Tat protein and observed the rate of cell proliferation in cells infected by HIV-1 and the control, a culture of healthy human endothelial cells.
 Wong-Staal used a type of cellular analysis known as radioimmunoprecipitation in order to detect the presence of KS lesions in cells with varying amounts of the Tat protein.
 The results of these tests showed that the amount of Tat protein within a cell infected by HIV-1 is directly correlated to the amount of KS lesions a patient may have.
 These findings were essential in developing new treatments for HIV/AIDS patients who suffer from these dangerous lesions.

+Over the course of her career, Wong-Staal published more than 400 papers on human retroviruses and AIDS.